Don't Start Now: Commercial performance

 In November 2019, "Don't Start Now" debuted at number two on the UK Singles Chart with first-week sales of 49,334 units, making it Lipa's highest debut on the chart and seventh UK top-10 single.
 It spent three consecutive weeks at number two; "Dance Monkey" by Tones and I kept it from the top spot.
 "Don't Start Now" charted for 25 weeks in the top 10, the seventh-longest overall, and spent 67 weeks on the chart in total.
-In June 2021, the song was certified triple platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 1.8 million units.
+In July 2023, the song was certified quadruple platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 2.4 million units.
 "Don't Start Now" topped the Irish Singles Chart for two consecutive weeks, making it Lipa's fourth chart-topper in Ireland.

 In Australia, "Don't Start Now" entered the ARIA Singles Chart at number eight; it was Lipa's fifth single to reach the top 10 on the chart.
 The song spent 10 non-consecutive weeks at number two, placing it in joint-second with "Moves like Jagger" (2011) by Maroon 5 featuring Christina Aguilera for most weeks spent at number two without reaching number one.
 It was blocked from the top spot by "Dance Monkey".
 The song charted for 29 consecutive weeks in the top 10, the fourth-longest top 10 stay in the chart's history.
 It was certified eight-times platinum by the Australian Recording Industry Association (ARIA) for track-equivalent sales of 560,000 units.
-The song reached number three in New Zealand and was certified quadruple platinum by Recorded Music NZ (RMNZ) for 120,000 track-equivalent unit sales.
+The song reached number three in New Zealand and was certified 7× platinum by Recorded Music NZ (RMNZ) for 210,000 track-equivalent unit sales.

 "Don't Start Now" debuted at number 30 on the US Billboard Hot 100 with a first-week tally of 14,000 downloads sold, 13.2 million streams and 10.2 million radio impressions.
 In its nineteenth week on the chart, the song rose to number two, held off the top spot by Roddy Ricch's "The Box".
 It became Lipa's highest-charting single in the US, and her second to reach the top 10.
 "Don't Start Now" spent 52 weeks on the chart, becoming Lipa's first song to spend an entire year on the chart.
 In March 2021, the song received a quadruple platinum certification from the Recording Industry Association of America (RIAA) for track-equivalent sales of four million units.
 In Canada, it peaked at number three on the Canadian Hot 100 and was certified nine times platinum by Music Canada (MC) for track-equivalent sales of 720,000 units.
 In September 2020, almost a year following the song's release, Billboard introduced their Global 200 chart and "Don't Start Now" debuted at number 37 and later reached a peak of 30 the following March.